sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

-25-35 mins
 # Intro

 Obsidian is very bare by default!
-Plugins let you add or extend functionality to your workspace letting you transform it to your needs and flows.
+Plugins though, let you add and extend functionality to your workspace letting you transform it to your needs and flows.

-In this section we will be covering:
+There are two types of plugins we will go over in this section:
 - [[03_Plugins#1 Core Plugins|1 Core Plugins]]
+	- Built in and enable some of the core functionalities.
 - [[03_Plugins#2 Community plugins|2 Community plugins]]
+	- Developed by the community and can massively extend possibilities in obsidian.

+> [!note] Plugins
+> We have not pre-installed the plugins for you, we will download them together as we go, then some parts of the vault will make more sense

 ---
 # 1 Core Plugins
 ## Command Palette
 #G

-The command palette is where we call and run almost all of our commands and processes inside of obsidian and from any plugins we have installed.
+The command palette is where we call and run almost all of your commands and processes inside of obsidian and from any plugins we have installed.

+To use it we just:
-To open it up we just press `Cntrl+P` and Search the name of the command you want.
-Press enter to select the option you want.
+- To open it we just press `Cntrl+P` or press the command palette button in the ribbon on the left.
+- When it is open search the name of the command you want.
+- Then press enter to select the option you want.

 It will look like this:
 ![[Command palette.png]]